-With boat-show season just around the corner, you’ll see lots of new saltwater fishing boats—eye candy to tempt avid anglers.
+The Fort Lauderdale International Boat Show is happening right now.
+There, you’ll see lots of new saltwater fishing boats—eye candy to tempt avid anglers.
 But before you decide to buy that shiny new fishing boat, make sure you take time for a thorough sea-trial.
 That’s the only way to gauge how well the boat handles seas and fishes in real life conditions.

 Any boat dealer or factory representative should be more than happy to host an on-water demo for a serious boat buyer.
 Rather than relying on a brief run outside the inlet during the busy boat show itself, schedule a day sometime after the show when you can put the boat through its paces and spend a few hours onboard.

-After you’ve left the dock, ask the dealer to let you take the wheel.
+Theres no reason not to follow this same guide when buying a used boat.
+At the dock, be sure to go over all of the boat’s systems including livewell setups.
+Create a checklist of the features and comforts you want, and make sure to tick them off as you walk through.
+After you’ve left the dock, ask the dealer or owner to let you take the wheel.
 This will give you the best possible feel for the boat.
 Here are 10 key factors to look for while sea-trialing a boat that you’re considering for purchase:

-Helm Visibility & Comfort
+Fishing Boat Helm Visibility and Comfort

 Determine if you can see well from behind the wheel at all times — at idle, underway or during acceleration out of the hole.
 A boat that rides bow-high or has a dash that sits too high for good visibility creates a safety issue.
 It also impairs your ability to see signs of fish ahead of the boat.
 If you can’t see well from the helm, move on to another boat.
-You should also feel comfortable at the helm, whether standing, seated or using a leaning post,
+You should also feel comfortable at the helm, whether standing, seated or using a leaning post.

 Make sure the boat climbs onto plane without struggling, when you punch the throttles.
 If not, it might be a sign of insufficient power, poor choice of propellers or improper setup (such as having the outboards set at the wrong height on the transom).
 In any case, ask the boat representative to correct the flaw, and then schedule a new sea trial.

-Minimum Planing Speed
+Minimum Planing Speed of a Boat

 It’s important to know how slow a boat can go while also staying on plane.
 This can make a big difference when you encounter rough seas and need to slow down to maintain a comfortable ride, but want to stay on plane for greater fuel economy.
 Try adjusting the engine trim angle downward and deploying the trim tabs or interceptors to determine the minimum planing speed.
 Look to achieve a speed of between 15 and 20 mph.
 If the boat will not plane at such speeds, you might want to start looking at other boats.

-Fuel Efficiency
+Fishing Boat Fuel Efficiency

-Smooth Ride & Seakeeping
+Smooth Ride and Seakeeping When Boating

 The ride comfort and seakeeping ability of the boat become critical in rough seas.
 You want a boat that slices as smoothly as possible through choppy water, waves and swells without taking excessive water over the bow or delivering a jarring ride.
 If the boat pounds hard or the nose tends to plunge through waves, try adjusting the speed, engine trim and tabs or interceptors to create a more comfortable ride.
 Sometimes you can correct for these issues with judicial helmsmanship.
 But if not, start looking at other boats.